ecamalionte/make_myenv/README.md

 # make_myenv
-This is my personal Makefile to configure my Development Environment in seconds.
+This is an example of Makefile to configure a Mac OSX development environment quickly.

-Content of this Makefile:
+Content:
 ```
 homebrew